Microscopic origin of quantum supersonic phenomenon in one dimension: S3. Method for calculating time evolution of impurity momentum

 \subsection{S3.3 Magnon- and exciton-like states}

+Quasiparticles are used to describe individual or collective excitations.
+Taking the magnon as an example, its appearance is due to the transmission of spin wave in a ferromagnetic state.
+The essence of excitation is a change in quantum numbers in Bethe ansatz.
+It describes quasi-particles in this way.
+Using the ground state as a reference, $-N/2<\boldsymbol{I}<N/2$.
+One type of excited states which is formed after impurity enters the system is worth noting.
+As shown in (a) of FIG. 2 [as mentioned in the main text], the red states have a complete Fermi Sea (without hole inside), plus an external particle $I_{\rm p}$.
+The quantum number $J$ indicates that the system undergoes a spin flip and propagates at a certain speed.
+The excitation energy is $E \approx \frac{2\pi^2}{3\gamma m}q^2$ for a strong interaction, showing a magnon-like state.
+Here $q$ is the total momentum of the system.

+In contrast, for the exciton states (with one hole in the ``Fermi sea''), their $J$s of the blue states in Fig. 2 in the main text is close to $-N/2$, resulting in a spin excitation energy is about $0$.
+We will further demonstrate in the following Section 4, a particle at the left Fermi point coupled to a deep hole in Fermi sea form the exciton state.
+This situation is much like an exciton, where an electron in the conduction band is bound to a hole in the valence band.
+Therefore we call the blue states in Fig. 2 in the main text as exciton-like states.
+After quenching, the system undergoes dynamic evolution through energy transfer between different states.

+For an impurity with variation of the mass and the initial momentum, the quenching dynamics results in the excitation of particle-hole pairs, where the single particle-hole pairs are the primary contributors.
+The closer the hole is to the Fermi surface, the higher the weight of the state is \cite{Burovski:2014,Gamayun:2018,Gamayun:2020,Caux:2020,Gamayun:2023}, where the impurity initial velocity is not larger than the sound velocity of the medium.
+In the papers \cite{Burovski:2014,Gamayun:2018,Gamayun:2020,Caux:2020}, authors gave insightful understanding of the long time evolution from the particle-hole excitations.
+In the long time limit, diagonal ensemble plays an important role so that the overlaps between the initial state and the excited states are the key ingredient for their study of the dynamics of the impurity of the impurity model.
+However, for a supersonic impurity, this case is not the full features of the impurity dynamics.

-The magnon- and exciton-like states essentially comprise the feature of QF and quantum revival phenomena, see FIG.2 in the main text and FIG. \ref{fs:magnon-exciton}.
-In the highest weight states $\ket{\boldsymbol{I}_N,J,0}$, we see clearly that there exists a clear structure of ``Fermi sea'' and there is one particle with quantum number $I_{\rm p}$ outside the ``Fermi sea''.
-The latter is referred as emitted particle.
+Here we use quantum numbers $\boldsymbol{I}$ to classify the highest weight states.
+In principle, all the possible choices of quantum numbers satisfy the restrictions of Eq.
+(2) [as mentioned in the main text] and the selection rules above should be taken account.
+Here we only classify the states where $\boldsymbol{I}$ have a clear structure of ``Fermi sea'', there is no hole or only one hole $I_{\rm h}$ inside the ``Fermi see'' and only one particle $I_{\rm p}$ outside the ``Fermi sea''.

+The magnon- and exciton-like states essentially comprise the feature of QF and quantum revival phenomena, see FIG.2 in the main text.
 The dots and arrows denote quantum numbers $\boldsymbol{I}$ and $J$, respectively.
 We regard the state without hole inside the ``Fermi sea'' as magnon-like state, FIG. \ref{fs:magnon-exciton} (a), while the state with only one hole in the deep Fermi sea as exciton-like state, FIG. \ref{fs:magnon-exciton} (b).
 The $\boldsymbol{I}$ of magnon- and exciton-like states have the following form